Quick Links

 Is there a school supply list?

-A: No. Students will start a training schedule to encourage them to become potty trained as soon as possible.
-But they do not need to be fully trained in order to attend preschool.
-Until your student is fully trained, providing diapers, wipes, pull-ups and any other supplies, will be the responsibility of the parent.
+A: No. Students will start a potty training schedule to encourage them to become potty independent for both school and home.
+Preschool students do not need to be potty independent in order to attend preschool.
+Until your student is fully independent, providing diapers, wipes, pull-ups and any other supplies, will be the responsibility of the parent.
+The teacher will notify you when supplies are running low.

 What documentation does my child need to start preschool?